 Anglophone South Asian literature, Hindi/Urdu literature, Literature in Translation and Translation Theory, Theories of “the nation” (anticolonialism, nationalism, statism, postcolonialism, postnationalism, cosmopolitanism, globalization, transnationalism, internationalism), Classical Marxism

-Snehal Shingavi is assistant professor of English at the University of Texas, Austin, where he teaches South Asian literatures in English, Hindi, and Urdu, as well as the literature of the South Asian diaspora.
+Snehal Shingavi is associate professor of English at the University of Texas, Austin, where he teaches South Asian literatures in English, Hindi, and Urdu, as well as the literature of the South Asian diaspora.
 He received his PhD in English from the University of California, Berkeley and has taught previously at Notre Dame de Namur University and the University of Mary Washington.
 He is the author of The Mahatma Misunderstood: the politics and forms of literary nationalism in India (Anthem Books, 2013).
-He is also the translator of Munshi Premchand’s Sevasadan (Oxford, 2005) and the Urdu short-story collection, Angaaray (Penguin, 2014).
-He has a forthcoming translation of Agyeya’s Shekhar: A Life (Oxford, 2015) and of Bhisham Sahni’s autobiography, Today's Pasts (Penguin, 2015).
+He is also the translator of Munshi Premchand’s Sevasadan (Oxford, 2005), the Urdu short-story collection, Angaaray (Penguin, 2014), and of Bhisham Sahni’s autobiography, Today's Pasts (Penguin, 2016).
+He has a forthcoming translation of Agyeya’s Shekhar: A Life (Penguin, 2016).
 He is currently working on a book-length manuscript titled, The Country and the City, the Jungle and the Slum: the landscapes of poverty in the era of neoliberal development.

 Editorial & Articles

 The Mahatma Misunderstood: The Politics and Forms of Literary Nationalism in India

 “Agyeya’s Unfinished Revolution: Sexual and Social Freedom in Shekhar: Ek Jivani,” South Asia: Journal of South Asian Studies (September 2016).
 (In preparation)